Submissions

 Parallel submissions: Submissions of one and the same manuscript to multiple publications will result in immediate rejection of the submission and will not be allowed to be resubmitted.
 The author will be blocked from submitting for a year.

 Plagiarism checks: Please make sure that the work of other’s is appropriately cited or quoted or otherwise marked.
-The journal performs plagiarism checks using turnitin software.
 Submitted manuscripts containing plagiarism will be immediately rejected and not allowed to be resubmitted.
 The author will be blocked from submitting for a year.

 Submission Manuscript Requirements:

-Document: The document should be composed with a standard word processor (e.g., Word).
+Document: The document should be composed with a standard word processor (preferably Word).

 Anonymisation: Your manuscript must be fully anonymised.
 The manuscript should not contain any identifying information about the author(s).
 This includes references to audiences of talks, references to commentators or other indicators of personal relations and the file’s metadata.
-Please only submit one document, which includes the title, the abstract, and the main text.
-We do not require any document containing your personal information.
+Please only submit only one document, which includes the title, the abstract, and the main text.
+We do not require any document containing your personal information, nor any further files.
 In addition, please remove all of the document’s identifying metadata, such as (Microsoft) account details.
-(You can find guides on how to do this online.)
+(You can find guides on how to do this here.)

 Language: Texts should be written consistently either in British or American English.